-John sees someone seated on a throne.
-John's description of what he sees through the open door in heaven shows how awesome the presence of God is.
-He has the appearance of precious stones like jasper and sardine stone with an emerald rainbow above the throne.
-John sees many creatures surrounding the throne: twenty four elders sitting clothed in white raiment having crowns of gold on their heads.
-And out of the throne came thunder and lightning and voices.
-John could see seven lamps of fire burning before the throne which are the seven Spirits of God.
 A sea of glass like crystal is in the midst of the throne, and around the throne were four beasts full of eyes in the front and back.
 The first beast was like a lion, the second beast was like a calf, the third beast had a face as a man, and the fourth beast was like a flying eagle.
-They all had six wings and each was full of eyes around and within (4:3-8b).
+They all had six wings, and each was full of eyes around and within.
+The four beasts declare "Holy, holy, holy; that the Lord God is Almighty, the One who has His hand on everything; which was and is and is to come" without rest.
+(4:6-8).

-The four beasts declare "holy, holy, holy; that the Lord God is Almighty, the One who has His hand on everything; which was and is and is to come" without rest.
-As the four living creatures praise Him who sits on the throne, the twenty-four elders join in by falling down, casting their crowns before the throne, and praising God as the Eternal Creator.
+As the four living creatures praise Him who sits on the throne, the twenty-four elders join in by falling down, before Him that sat on the throne.
+They worship Him that liveth for ever and ever, and they cast their crowns before the throne, saying "Thou art worthy, O Lord, to receive glory and honour and power: for thou hast created all things, and for thy pleasure they are and were created."
 They show the supreme worthiness of the Lord.
-He is the one who created all things by declaring "Thou art worthy, O Lord, to receive glory and honour and power: for thou hast created all things, and for thy pleasure they are and were created" (4:8b-11).
+He is the One who created all things (4:9-11).